1. Globalization is the spread of business activity (products, services and people) across international borders.

-Putting aside the possible benefits of globalization for individual economies and the world economy as a whole, what are the potential benefits for individual companies of expanding globally?
+Putting aside the possible benefits of globalization for individual economies and the world economy as a whole, what are the potential benefits or advantages of globalization for individual companies.

-If you struggle to find the right talent in your own country, you may be able to source workers in another country where there is significant capability in that area;
+If you struggle to find the right talent in your own country, an advantage of globalization is that you may be able to source workers in another country where there is significant capability in that area.

 You may have identified specific countries where there is an opportunity to corner the market with your product or service.
 Moving into that market can be an important growth opportunity for your business;